Skip to main content

 NAME STATUS ROLES AGE VERSION

-And we can see that the number of CoreDNS Pods has increased:
+And we can see that the number of CoreDNS Pods has increased to 3, based on our configuration of one replica per 2 nodes:

 ~$kubectl get po -n kube-system -l k8s-app=kube-dns